The Installation service is available with any requests and queries concerning:

 - Vehicle being exported to a non-EU country - (with SIV No.)

 - Transfer of a personal vehicle without change of owner into another series within the same organisation or other entity – (with SIV No.)

 - Customs formalities for vehicles bought inclusive of taxes before registration of a vehicle on standard French plates, sale to a private individual, sale to a dealership - (with SIV No.)

-4.2 Vehicles registered only on green plates (without SIV number)
+5.2 For vehicles with only green plates registration (without SIV number)

 - Vehicle being transferred to an EU country - (without SIV No.)

 - Vehicle being exported to a non-EU country - (without SIV No.)

 - Transfer of a personal vehicle, without change of owner, into another series within the same organisation or other entity – (without SIV No.)